 How to upgrade solid walls with the dot and dab method

-Note: Make sure existing walls are in suitable condition and are able to take internal linings.
+Note: Make sure existing walls are in suitable condition and can take internal linings.
 Any vinyl wallpaper and gloss paint should be removed, with debris (dust etc) to also be removed to leave a clean surface.

 What you need: